Today’s devotion comes from Revelation 22:12-15.

 ————–

-One of the most dramatic teachings that make us think of one reward, eternal life in heaven, is Jesus’ Parable of the Laborers in the Vineyard in which each of the laborers received one reward, namely one denarius (so to speak, a just and exact amount of money for a full day’s labor) but which some of the laborers complained: “These last men have worked only one hour, and you have made them equal to us who have borne the burden and the scorching heat of the day.”
+One of the most clear and dramatic teachings of one reward, eternal life in heaven, is Jesus’ Parable of the Laborers in the Vineyard in which each of the laborers received the same one reward, namely one denarius (so to speak, a just and exact amount of money for a full day’s labor) but which some of the laborers complained: “These last men have worked only one hour, and you have made them equal to us who have borne the burden and the scorching heat of the day.”
 Jesus answered: “Is it not lawful for me to do what I wish with what is my own?
 Or is your eye envious because I am generous?’
 So the last shall be first, and the first last.”
 See Matthew 20:1-16.

-Even one of the Parables that I thought would be an example of different rewards, the Parable of the Talents, I was surprised to discover in reading it last night that there was only one reward.
+Even one of the Parables that I thought would be an example of different rewards, the Parable of the Talents, there was only one reward.
 The exact same reward was given to the one who was entrusted with five talents and brought his master five more talents as to the one was given to the one who was entrusted with two talents and gained two more talents.
 “His master said to him, ‘Well done, good and faithful slave.
 You were faithful with a few things, I will put you in charge of many things; enter into the joy of your master.’”
 Matthew 25:21 (five talents) and Matthew 25:23 (two talents).

-In Jesus’ discourse of the Judgment, the Son of Man separates into only two groups, the sheep and the goats, although there was mentioned various services, and there were only two rewards.
+In Jesus’ discourse of the Judgment in Matthew 25:31-46, notice that despite mentioning different services that I quote below, the Son of Man separates into only two groups, the sheep on the right and the goats on the left, and there were only the reward of eternal life and the punishment of eternal punishment.

 “Then the King will say to those on His right, ‘Come, you who are blessed of My Father, inherit the kingdom prepared for you from the foundation of the world.
 For I was hungry, and you gave Me something to eat; I was thirsty, and you gave Me something to drink; I was a stranger, and you invited Me in; naked, and you clothed Me; I was sick, and you visited Me; I was in prison, and you came to Me.’”
 Matthew 25:34-36.